The Seven Basic Plots: Comedy

-Definition: Light and humorous character with a happy or cheerful ending; a dramatic work in which the central motif is the triumph over adverse circumstance, resulting in a successful or happy conclusion.
+Light and humorous character with a happy or cheerful ending; a dramatic work in which the central motif is the triumph over adverse circumstance, resulting in a successful or happy conclusion.
 Booker stresses that comedy is more than humor.
 It refers to a pattern where the conflict becomes more and more confusing, but is at last made plain in a single clarifying event.
 The majority of romance films fall into this category.

-Examples: The Wasps, Aurularia, The Arbitration, A Midsummer Night's Dream, Much Ado About Nothing, Twelfth Night, The Taming of the Shrew, The Alchemist, Bridget Jones's Diary, Four Weddings and a Funeral, The Big Lebowski.
+Examples: The Wasps (Aristophanes), Aulularia (Titus Maccius Plautus), The Arbitration (Menander), A Midsummer Night's Dream (William Shakespeare), Much Ado About Nothing (William Shakespeare), Twelfth Night (William Shakespeare), The Taming of the Shrew (William Shakespeare), The Alchemist (Ben Jonson), Bridget Jones's Diary (Helen Fielding), Four Weddings and a Funeral, The Big Lebowski.

 Tragedy

-Definition: The protagonist is a hero with a major character flaw or great mistake which is ultimately their undoing.
-Their unfortunate end evokes pity at their folly and the fall of a fundamentally good character.
+The protagonist is a hero with a major character flaw or great mistake which is ultimately their undoing.
+The protagonist's unfortunate end evokes pity at their folly and the fall of a fundamentally good character.